Kallista Sewerage Project, Stage 1

 Thank you for your patience and for having us in your neighbourhood while we worked to build our new sewerage system.

-Construction works are finishing up this month, and from January 2021, customers in Kallista, The Patch and Menzies Creek will have the opportunity to connect their property to the piped sewerage system progressively over the coming months.
+Construction works are finishing up, and customers in Kallista, The Patch and Menzies Creek will have the opportunity to connect their property to the piped sewerage system progressively over the coming months.

 If you live in this area and are ready to connect to the sewerage system, simply head to Pressure sewer customers: ready to connect? for step by step instructions on what you need to do.

 This month, we’ve advised properties in the following streets they can connect to the new sewerage system.
 Owners of properties that are ready to connect will have received a letter from us, with instruction on how to connect.

 - Ridge Road